ucb-eecs251b/sp22-labs/joules-tutorial/spec.md

 imperative that Joules runs some form of technology mapping (i.e. synthesis) before performing power analysis.

-Synthesis is performed with the `syn_power` tcl command.
+Synthesis in Joules is performed with the `syn_power` tcl command.
+This performs the same steps as regular synthesis, generic mapping followed by technology specific mapping, with a few attributes set to make it easier to perform power analysis given a pre-synthesis stimulus file.

 ### Clock Tree Synthesis